U.S. Wireless Customer Care Performance Study

 Full-service and non-contract wireless carriers may use study data to:

 - Measure critical components that drive overall customer care satisfaction during telephone, retail store and Internet channel contact experiences

 - Identify carriers’ areas of strength and weakness

 - Track performance on a monthly basis via performance scorecards

-Study subscription will provide access to the tools needed to gain a comprehensive, in-depth understanding of how your company is performing and to identify the areas needing improvement.
+A study subscription provides access to the tools you need to gain a comprehensive, in-depth understanding of how your company is performing and to identify the areas that need improvement.